romth777/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 In the initialize_global_variables() function, I did the initialization of valuables to make the code readable.
 Of course I did the Inverse Kinematics to empower the arm, and also implement the Forward kinematics to calculate the EE position Error.

+The result of my implementation, arm can catch the cylinder and drop it into the garbage can.
+The trajectory of the arm is not bad, but there are the improvable point.
+That is the arm path route is not efficiently.
+The arm first folds, then rotates, moves to the front of the cylinder, and moves to orient the wrist.
+Actually it may be easier to see the movement in the sense of separating motion, but I think that it is more efficient to carry out all at the same time.